O Rebu

 O Rebu (Literally English: The Fuss, International Title: The Party) is a Brazilian late night telenovela written by George Moura and Sérgio Goldenberg (based on Bráulio Pedroso's original story) and directed by José Luiz Villamarim.
 O Rebus plot is loosely based on the 1974 telenovela of the same name, featuring an innovative narrative: the whole story takes place in 24 hours.

-The series premiered on Monday, July 14, 2014 on a special time at 10:30 p.m.
-(BRT/AMT) on Rede Globo.

-A total of 36 episodes of 35 minutes were produced.
-O Rebu aired 4 episodes per week, Monday to Friday (minus Wednesday due to the 2014 Football season games broadcast) at 11:15 p.m.
-(BRT/AMT).
+In three different times, party, next day with the investigation and flashbacks with the suspects' past.

+A total of 36 half-hour episodes were broadcast on TV Globo between 14 July to 12 September 2014.
+The international version contains 20 episodes.

-Patrícia Pillar, Tony Ramos, Sophie Charlotte and Daniel de Oliveira star as the protagonists, while Cássia Kis and José de Abreu star as the antagonists.
+The telenovela stars Patrícia Pillar, Tony Ramos, Sophie Charlotte and Daniel de Oliveira in lead roles, while the supporting cast includes Cássia Kis and José de Abreu.